 Now that you’ve sent a test email, you’re ready to integrate Postmark with your app.
 This is where things get a little technical and beyond the scope of this manual.
 For in-depth details and documentation, head over to our developer docs for instructions on Sending with API and Sending with SMTP.
 We also have a bunch of official libraries and community libraries to make the integration process as easy as possible.

-Step 5: Get the most out of sending with webhooks, templates, and DMARC policies (Optional)#
+Step 5: Get the most out of sending with webhooks, templates, metadata, and DMARC policies (Optional)#

 Once you’ve set up your app the most important part is done — you are now reliably sending emails to your customers from your app.
 But Postmark’s power doesn’t end there.
 There are a lot more features — especially if you use the API — that can help you send better email and serve your customers better.

 Postmark provides webhooks for bounces, inbound messages, clicks, and open tracking events in the form of HTTP POSTs of well formatted JSON to the URL(s) you specify in your Postmark Server’s settings.
 Using these webhooks you can receive notifications and data in real-time, as the triggering events occur, without having to make any calls to our API to check for a new event.

 There are many ways you can make use of our webhooks, such as: